The Paper Brigade: Plot

-Gunther Wheeler has moved with his family from New York City to the small and quiet suburb of Pleasant Valley.
-Gunther shows distaste for his new surroundings, which he judges to be lame and uneventful compared to the city.
-Shortly after, he meets his nerdy next-door neighbor Charlie Parker and the local paperboys.
-Charlie suggests to Gunther that he take over the delivery route from paperboy Leonard, who will be gone for the summer, but an uninterested Gunther declines.
+Teenager Gunther Wheeler and his family move from New York City to the small and quiet suburb of Pleasant Valley, much to the disappointment of Gunther, who finds his new surroundings to be lame and uneventful compared to the city.
+Shortly after moving in, he meets his nerdy next-door neighbor Charlie Parker and the local paperboys.
+Charlie suggests to Gunther that he take over the delivery route from paperboy Leonard, who will be gone for the summer, but Gunther declines.

 At the town mall, Gunther meets Allison Robbins, a gorgeous waitress whom he instantly develops a crush on.
-Gunther runs into three local bullies, Chad, Luke, and Wylee, who are offering two concert tickets to see a famous band.
-Seeking a way to impress Allison, Gunther accepts their offer, but finds out the bullies demand $175 in cash only for the tickets.
+He also meets three local bullies, Chad and his buddies, Luke, and Wylee, who pick on Gunther.

+Later on, he overhears the bullies trying to sell two concert tickets to see a famous band.
+Having just talked about the band with Allison and realizing it's the perfect way to impress her, Gunther offers to buy the tickets for $150 for the pair.

-In need of money, Gunther desperately calls Charlie about the paperboy job and swiftly accepts.
-Gunther assumes the job will be not a demanding one and carelessly tosses away a note Charlie gave him for helpful advice.
+Gunther desperately tries to get the money, first from his dad who initially agrees but then changes his mind after Gunther's irresponsibility damages the pool, then from his little brother Andrew who says no. With nowhere else to turn, Gunther reluctantly calls Charlie about the paperboy job and swiftly accepts.
+Assuming the job will not be a demanding one, he carelessly tosses away a note Charlie gave him with helpful advice from Leonard.

 On his first day on the route, Gunther runs into multiple unexpected nuisances, including pranks from bratty kids and an attack from a dog that jumps its fence.
-For his last delivery, Gunther decides to cut through the backyard side of a house, not realizing it is the home of Crazy Man Cooper, a former military serviceman who has a habit of attacking intruders.
+For his last delivery, Gunther decides to cut through a backyard, despite being warned by the milk man that the house belongs to Crazy Man Cooper, a former military serviceman who has a habit of attacking intruders.
 Cooper ambushes Gunther with a paintball gun and sics his flock of guard-geese on him.
-Gunther is about to quit when the recipient of his last paper delivery of the morning turns out to be Allison.
-Gunther delivers the paper to her personally, and reminded by his mission, tells Charlie and the others he’ll give the job another try.
+Gunther is about to quit when the recipient of his last delivery of the morning turns out to be Allison.
+Gunther delivers the paper to her personally and resolves to give the job another try.